strategicalliances/sfquickstarts/site/sfguides/src/an_introduction_to_the_mendix_rest_sql_connector/an_introduction_to_the_mendix_rest_sql_connector.md

 To make it easier for users to configure the key-pair authentication in a Mendix application, the Snowflake REST SQL connector includes pages and microflows that you can simply drag and drop into your own modules.

+Place holder text for initial mpk (Without certificate ofc).

 6. Set up key-pair authentication in Mendix.
+If you need any help with with how to create pages or on how to configure security you can have have a look at the [rapid developer learning paths](https://academy.mendix.com/link/paths) provided by Mendix for free!
+     - Right click on the **MyFirstModule** module and click the add page button to add a new blank page.
+Call it **Configuration_Page** and navigate to **Navigation** in the app explorer and add the page to your navigation.
+     - Solve the resulting error by navigating to the **configuration_Page** you have created and in the page properties under the Navigation section select Vissible for **User** and click OK.
-     - In the **App Explorer**, under the **SnowflakeRESTSQL** section, find the **SNIPPET_SnowflakeConfiguration** snippet and drag and drop it into a page in your module, for example **Home_Web** in **MyFirstModule**
+     - In the **App Explorer**, under the **SnowflakeRESTSQL** section, find the **SNIPPET_SnowflakeConfiguration** snippet and drag and drop it into the page you have just created.
-     - If security has been enabled in the application, to be able to use the functionality in this snippet, give your user role access by assigning the module role **SnowflakeRESTSQL.Administrator** to the application role that will be used to set up the configuration.
+     - If security has been enabled in the application, to be able to use the functionality in this snippet, give your user role access by assigning the module role **SnowflakeRESTSQL.Administrator** to the application roles that will be used to set up the configuration.
      - Run the application and then *View App*.
+Place holder text for .mpk 2 with page implemented.
      - ![Run Mendix Application](assets/run_application.png)
      - Go to the page where you added the snippet
      - Click **New**